ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 constructs such as :class:`.Axes`, :class:`.FunctionGraph`, or
 :class:`.BarChart` are mobjects as well.

-If you try to display on the screen an instance of :class:`.Mobject`, you will only see an empty frame.
+If you try to display an instance of :class:`.Mobject` on the screen, you will only see an empty frame.
 The reason is that the :class:`.Mobject` class is an abstract base class of all other mobjects, i.e. it does not have any pre-determined visual shape that can be displayed on the screen.
 It is only the